-- Other than safety-related accessories such as masks, accessories such as hats, caps, sweatbands, or other head covering will not be worn in building; - No gang related clothing/items will be allowed.
+- Hats, caps, sweatbands, or other head covering will not be worn in building. - No gang related clothing/items will be allowed.

 D. Exemptions for Secondary Schools

 All secondary students enrolled in the Baldwin County Public Schools shall be required to dress in accordance with the adopted dress code policy.
 A student may be exempted from complying with the policy in the following instances: